Birtenshaw

 Timetable

-Closes on 15 March 2026, unless fully subscribed earlier or the offer is extended.
+The offer close date has been extended to 12 April 2026, unless fully subscribed earlier or extended again.
+There will be an interim drawdown for those already pledged, up to the original end date of 15 March 2026.
 Bonds are allotted 14 days after close and investors start to accrue interest from that date.

 Capital at risk warning